yangzhilinAndy/Machine-Learning-Research-Project/README.md

 The dataset for KDD16 and ATC18 is downloaded from Blackblaze database: https://www.backblaze.com/b2/hard-drive-test-data.html For KDD16, I used the data in the whole year of 2015.
 For ATC18, I used the data in the 4th quarter of 2017.
+This is not the original dataset used in the paper, since the paper didn't present their data source.

-The dataset for DSN14 is downloaded from Baidu database: https://pan.baidu.com/share/link?shareid=189977&uk=4278294944
+The dataset for DSN14 is downloaded from Baidu database: https://pan.baidu.com/share/link?shareid=189977&uk=4278294944 This is not the original dataset used in the paper, since the paper didn't present their data source.

+Since the datasets I used are different from the original ones, there are discrepancy between the experiment results I got and those in papers.

 ## Acknowledgments: